Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System

 The plus sign corresponds to the event horizon, while the minus sign corresponds to the inner horizon.
-It is evident that the values of the horizons strongly depend on the black hole spin parameter a and the intensity parameter $\alpha$.
-For $a^2+A\le M^2$, the metric describes a black hole, while for $a^2+A>M^2$, the metric describes a rotating spacetime without an event horizon.
+It is evident that the values of the horizons strongly depend on the black hole spin parameter $a$ and the strength parameter $\alpha$.
+For $a^2+A\le M^2$, the metric describes a black hole, while for $a^2+A>M^2$, the metric describes a rotating spacetime without the event horizon.